grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Metric sample

-A single value for metric in a test run.
+A single value for a metric in a test run.
 For example, the value of `http_req_duration` from a single VU request.

 ### Reliability